tweag/python-monorepo-example/2018-12-20-asterius-todomvc.md

 compiling `fib`, to handle JavaScript interop, and eventually, to a functioning TodoMVC.
 We're on the edge of graduating from just research prototype.
-That means it's now time to start communicating updates more regularly, with weekly reports updated weekly and roadmaps reviewed quarterly, both included in the docs and available to the public.
+That means it's now time to start communicating updates more regularly, with reports updated weekly and roadmaps reviewed quarterly, both included in the docs and available to the public.